syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 ## Numeric button shapes

-The `SfDataPager` allows you to change the shape of the buttons through [SfDataPager.ButtonShape](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~ButtonShape.html) property.
+The `SfDataPager` allows you to change the shape of the buttons using the [SfDataPager.ButtonShape](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~ButtonShape.html) property.

 {% tabs %}
 {% highlight xaml %}